 It's a wonderful feeling when you are able to walk out of a fun evening where your customers have a smile across their faces, and you, as a business, are able to make your entire months plan with only a few sales.
-Our job was to understand their lifestyle and find clothing and pieces to help perfect and complete that lifestyle.
+I often ask myself, “How is this my job?”.
+Our job was to understand my clients lifestyle and to do that well, we had to deeply understand our client.
+I would conduct these large interview projects on my clients— having them divulge things to me that you would normally not even tell your shrink.
+I would take them for lunch.
+I would be there for them if they needed me to watch their daughter in an emergency.
+I would care.
+For some reason, still somewhat unknown to me, it worked, and it worked well, and worked time and time again.
+My interview projects helped me understand why my customers chose me, what they wanted, what they didn’t know they needed, and how I could help them.
+I love fashion and there was nothing more exciting to me than helping people bring out their personality through clothes and help complete that “dream lifestyle” that my clients were so trying to achieve.
 We offered a line of credit to some of our more seasoned, trust-worthy customers; the same kind of house account you can find at luxury jewelers like Cartier (Red Card) and Tiffany (Time Account).
 We didn't have a name for this service, and upon reflection, I wish that we did along with one of those fabulous membership cards that make you feel like you are part of the "in-crowd".
-Besides, this service was created exclusively for those customers that would spend over $5k USD all the way up to $25k USD.
-These customers accounted for less than 1% of customers, but more than 30% of sales: the kind of women that would spend $15K USD a go.
-If someone we knew wanted a few months to pay for their purchase, we always thought, "why on earth would we ever say no?"
+There is nothing more that I love than building a community of dedicated customers so loyal to me, they feel almost pain for shopping elsewhere.
+Besides, this service was created exclusively for those customers that would spend over $100k USD all the way up to $500k USD.
+These customers accounted for less than 1% of customers, but more than 40% of sales: the kind of women that would spend $250K USD a go.
+If someone we knew wanted a few months to pay for their purchase, we always thought, "Why on earth would we ever say no?".
+Ultimately, I was comfortable underwriting the credit, and these were people who would do anything to be included in my club and fear the moment they weren’t invited back.
 Those were the days; money was growing on trees and we could sell anything.

 Since the high-times of the mid-2000's, the fashion business has since changed rather drastically.
 When I first opened shop, brick and mortar retail was something you did.
-There were a select few companies that were online and doing relatively well, but those were big-brands (J.Crew) or fashion conglomerates that had built their name during the late 90's (Net-a-porter).
-We didn't understand customer acquisition, purchasing behavior or big data.
-We understood demographics, psychographics and trend.
+There were a select few companies that were online and doing relatively well, but those were big-brands or fashion conglomerates that had built their name during the late 90's during the initial dot com e-commerce boom.
+We didn't understand customer acquisition, purchasing behavior, or big data.
+We understood psychographics, demographics, and trend.
+I deeply understood my customer and what they would be willing to do in order to stay in my world.

 Boy, times have changed.
-I always thought I should have opened up some sort of online e-commerce store; whether it would have sold clothes, design items or curated pieces from around the globe- you name it, it's most likely been done, but I do happen to have a lot of respect for those entrepreneurs that have taken the plunge and built such wonderful stores in the digital era.
+I always thought I should have opened up some sort of online e-commerce store; whether it would have sold clothes, design items, or curated pieces (or experiences) from around the globe- you name it, it's most likely been done, but I do happen to have a lot of respect for those entrepreneurs that have taken the plunge and built such wonderful stores in the digital era.
+I launched an AI-based fashion brand a few years ago with clickable technology throughout the site and videos that allowed for seamless three-step check-outs, but I am bored with fashion lately and I am more interested in bigger ideas that are going to transform markets.
+That I believe is truly going to be bitcoin.

 Coco wears an Etro Silk Blouse (updated version from this season, since mine from was last season & you won't be able to find it), Vince Skinny Trousers (similar, but I got mine at the outlet store for $110 on sale and they are my new favorite pants), Pierre Hardy Suede Heels and a Saint Laurent Tote.
 Photography: Bethany Halbreich